Inzhenerka/docs.getdbt.tech/website/docs/docs/deploy/state-aware-interface.md

 ## Logs view of built models

-When running a job, a structured logs view is available to show which models were built, skipped, or reused.
+When running a job, a structured logs view shows which models were built, skipped, or reused.

 <!--insert screenshot of logs with numbered callouts-->